 These global banks provide excellent international transaction services and have a strong presence in Taiwan.
 They offer a wide range of financial products and services tailored to expatriates and international businesses.
 The main drawback is that their fees and minimum balance requirements can be higher compared to local banks.

-Eligibility to Open a Business Bank Account in Taiwan
+Open a Bank Account in Taiwan as a Foreigner: Eligibility

 To successfully incorporate a business in Taiwan, it is necessary to open a local bank account.
 A business bank account is the preferred option for both local and foreign companies conducting business in Taiwan.
 Additionally, offshore companies looking to establish a representative office in Taiwan and requiring banking transactions can also open a business account.